J0shuaFernandes/HandwritingFeatures/README.md

 # Handwriting Features

-Following are the handwriting features that are extracted by features.py:
+Following are the handwriting features extracted by features.py:

 **Measures of Pen Pressure**